j2k2Ham/uco-custom-calls/README.md

 Path: `/account` – Displays a simple authenticated view of the current user (email, name if present, provider).
 If the visitor is not logged in a guidance message with a link back home is shown.
 Navigation occurs via the "My Account" item in the profile dropdown (rendered as a Next.js `Link`).
 This page is a starting point for future enhancements (profile editing, order history, password changes).
 Client-only context is used; server protection would require replacing the mock auth layer with a real session mechanism.

-#### Development Auth Cookie & Middleware
+#### Development Auth Cookie (Signed) & Middleware Verification

+To make local flows slightly more realistic, the dev cookie is now weakly signed.

+Cookie: `uco_auth=<base64(json)>.<sig>` where:

+- `json` = `{ id, email, name, provider }`
+- `sig`   = first 24 hex chars of SHA-256(`base64(json)` + dev secret)

+Implementation: `src/lib/authCookie.ts` exports `signAuthCookie` & `verifyAuthCookie`.

+Lifecycle:

-- On login / create account a plain (UNSIGNED) cookie `uco_auth` is written containing a JSON payload: `{ id, email, name, provider }`.
+1. On login / account creation the cookie is (re)issued (7 day expiry).
-- Cookie lifetime: 7 days; cleared on logout.
+2. On logout the cookie is cleared (Max-Age=0).
+3. `middleware.ts` (matcher `/account`) now:
-- A simple `middleware.ts` checks for `uco_auth` when requesting `/account` and redirects to `/` with `?from=account` if absent.
-This is purely illustrative and not secure.
+  - Redirects to `/` if cookie is missing.

-Security Note: Do NOT ship this unsandboxed cookie to production; implement signed / httpOnly / secure session tokens instead.
+  - Verifies the signature; invalid or malformed token ➜ clears cookie + redirect with `?from=account`.
+4. A valid token simply allows the request (no server session created—still client trust only).

+Limitations (Dev Only):

+- Shared static secret (`dev-secret`) in source; rotate to env var for any staging.
+- Not httpOnly, Secure, or SameSite tuned.
+- No replay / rotation / expiry enforcement beyond cookie expiry.

+Production Replacement: Use a real session (JWT w/ HS/RS signature stored httpOnly; or server session store + opaque token).
+Add CSRF protections for state-changing routes.

+Testing: `src/lib/authCookie.test.ts` covers happy path, tampering, and malformed tokens.

-#### Editing Profile (Name Only)
+#### Editing Profile (Name Only) & Password Change Stub

 The Account page now includes an inline form to update first and last name: